disnetlab/iContinuum/README.md

              - If you wish to change the tap0 IP address of the kubernetes nodes, please make sure that you do not change the subnet range.
 However, you do not have to change that.

        3- Save changes.

+       4- Go back to the sample_folderusing cd ..

 # Step3- Installation

-1- Run ansible playbook with the below command:
+1- Run ansible playbook with one of the below commands based on the desired topology is the Example folders.

           - sudo ansible-playbook -i Example1/inventory.ini main.yml -e "example_folder=Example1" --private-key=<Path-To-The-Private-Key>